knu2xs/py-message/docsrc/index.rst

 If looking for the easiest solution, `Pushover <https://pushover.net>`_ is a very easy solution for instant push notifications.
 For $5 per client, Pushover enables sending instant notifications to web clients and mobile devices.
 For $10 I get notifications through Safari on my Mac, and on my iPhone through the Pushover application.
-I especially like the ability to set up different channels, so I have notifications categorized based on what the notification pertains to.
+I especially like the ability to set up different channels (*Applications* in Pushover), so I have notifications categorized based on what the notification pertains to.

 Getting set up requires installing the client application on your phone, and configuring an application on the website.
 The client application is quite simple, and is available on both `iPhone <https://pushover.net/clients/ios>`_ and